Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 - Clients looking for content perform a content lookup as usual, and the Management Point will return a list of content locations.

-- Any SuperPeers that have the requested content will be returned along with the regular Distribution Points.
+- Any SuperPeers with the requested content and the regular Distribution Points will be returned.

-- The client will then pick a local peer (if available), and from there, it performs a regular BITS download of the content.
+- The client will then pick a local peer (if available) and perform a regular BITS download of the content.

 How to Design Peer Cache Design